Skip to main content

 Year in Review: 2024

-Let me start this year by admitting ...
+Let me start this party by admitting ...
 I really dropped the ball on reviews this year, folks.
 Not counting my Percy Jackson response, which in practice plays more like one of my essays anyways, there was a six-month gap between reviews with Wish last November and The Fall Guy this May.

 More than once during that drought, I took my notebook to the theater and came back with a page full of notes, but for various reasons I was unable to piece together anything.
-It didn't help also that deliveries this year were comparatively sparse, what with the strikes strangling the production line.
+It didn't help also that deliveries this year were comparatively sparse, what with the strikes strangling the production line ...
 I will try to do better this year.
 (For those curious, I am also going to try to review the final season of Stranger Things, like I did with the 4th season, when it drops sometime this year.
 That will all depend on a lot of things, including the method by which Netflix chooses to release these episodes.)

 My reviews didn't particularly favor many of the box office hits this year--you'll all have to wait before you hear my opinion on Twisters, I guess--but I do try to remain at least plugged into the pop culture discourse.
 After all, aside from the "Percy Jackson" show response, my biggest review was for the Wicked film adaptation